Two small stereo speakers A and B that are 1.40 m apart are sendi... | Channels for Pearson+

 Two small stereo speakers A and B that are 1.40 m apart are sending out sound of wavelength 34 cm in all directions and all in phase.
 A person at point P starts out equidistant from both speakers and walks so that he is always 1.50 m from speaker B

 (Fig. E35.1).
-For what values of x will the sound this person hears be (b) cancelled?
+For what values of x will the sound this person hears be (a) maximally reinforced.
 Limit your solution to the cases where x … 1.50 m

 Verified Solution